Positional Encoding in Transformer-Based Time Series Models: A Survey: Experimental Setup

 \subsection{Datasets}

 A comprehensive set of time series datasets from various domains is employed to evaluate the positional encoding methods' effectiveness across diverse applications.
 The selected datasets include:

 \begin{itemize} \item \textbf{Sleep:} EEG (Electroencephalogram) signals with 178 time steps per instance.
-The dataset contains 478,785 training instances and 90,315 test instances, classified into five different stages of sleep. \item \textbf{ElectricDevices:} Electrical consumption data of household devices with 96 time steps.
+The dataset contains 478,785 training instances and 90,315 test instances, classified into five different stages of sleep. \revtext{\item \textbf{CardiacArrhythmia (CA):} Single-lead ECG recordings from the PhysioNet/Computing in Cardiology Challenge 2017 \cite{clifford2017af,goldberger2000physiobank}, with 1,500 time steps per instance (representing 5 seconds at 300Hz sampling rate).
+The dataset contains 43,641 training instances and 10,661 test instances across three classes: normal sinus rhythm, atrial fibrillation, and other cardiac rhythms.
+Data was collected using AliveCor mobile ECG devices.} \revtext{\item \textbf{InsectSound (IS):} Audio time series capturing wingbeat patterns of flying insects \cite{chen2014flying,dau2019ucr}.
+Each instance contains 600 time steps (10ms segments sampled at 6,000Hz) representing amplitude-modulated signals from infrared beam occlusion.
+The dataset has 25,000 training and 25,000 test instances across 10 balanced classes, including male and female specimens of various mosquito species (Aedes, Culex Quinquefasciatus, Culex Stigmatosoma, Culex Tarsalis), fruit flies, and house flies.} \item \textbf{ElectricDevices:} Electrical consumption data of household devices with 96 time steps.
 It contains 8,926 training instances and 7,711 test instances across seven device classes \cite{UCRArchive2018}. \item \textbf{FaceDetection:} EEG signals collected during face detection tasks, with 62 time steps per instance.
 The dataset has 5,890 training instances and 3,524 test instances for a binary classification task. \item \textbf{MelbournePedestrian:} Traffic data capturing pedestrian flow in Melbourne.
 Each instance contains 24 time steps, with a 10-class classification task, comprising 1,194 training instances and 2,439 test instances. \item \textbf{SharePriceIncrease:} Financial time-series data with 60 time steps per instance, used to predict whether a company's share price will increase.
 The dataset has 965 training instances and 965 test instances, with two classes. \item \textbf{LSST:} Astronomical time-series data from the Large Synoptic Survey Telescope, containing 36 time steps per instance.
 The dataset includes 2,459 training instances and 2,466 test instances for a 14-class classification task of celestial objects. \item \textbf{RacketSports:} Human activity recognition data from racket sports like tennis and badminton.
 Each instance contains 30 time steps, with 151 training instances and 152 test instances across four activity classes. \item \textbf{SelfRegulationSCP1:} EEG data related to self-regulation through slow cortical potentials (SCPs), consisting of 896 time steps per instance.
-The dataset contains 268 training instances and 293 test instances for binary classification. \item \textbf{UniMiB-SHAR:} Sensor data for human activity recognition, with 151 time steps per instance.
+The dataset contains 268 training instances and 293 test instances for binary classification. \revtext{\item \textbf{SelfRegulationSCP2 (SR2):} Another EEG-based self-regulation dataset with 6 channels and longer sequences \cite{birbaumer1999slow,blankertz2004bci}, containing 1,152 time steps per instance.
+The dataset has 200 training instances and 180 test instances for binary classification.
+This dataset presents additional challenges due to its extended sequence length and subtle signal patterns.} \revtext{\item \textbf{JapaneseVowels (JV):} Audio time series with 12 LPC (Linear Predictive Coding) cepstrum coefficients recorded from nine male speakers \cite{kudo1999japanese,uci_ml_repo}.
+Each instance has variable length (7-29 time steps, with mean length 29) representing utterances of the Japanese vowel /ae/.
+The dataset contains 270 training instances and 370 test instances for 9-class speaker identification, making it an unequal-length multivariate classification problem.} \item \textbf{UniMiB-SHAR:} Sensor data for human activity recognition, with 151 time steps per instance.
 The dataset comprises 4,601 training instances, 1,454 validation instances, and 1,524 test instances across nine activity classes \cite{micucci2017unimib}.